John Brew: Career in public transport

-In 1977 Brew was the Project Manager to put together the Royal Silver Jubilee Train, a touring museum that travelled through Australia to mark the 25th anniversary of Queen Elizabeth's accession.
+In 1977, Brew was the Project Manager to put together the Royal Silver Jubilee Train, a touring museum that travelled through Australia to mark the 25th anniversary of Queen Elizabeth's accession.
 In the same year, he was Technical Adviser to the QC who represented the Public Transport Commission at the enquiry into the Granville rail disaster.

-He was appointed as the managing director of the Urban Transit Authority of NSW, the agency responsible for operating government buses and ferries, serving from 1988-1992.
+He was appointed as the managing director of the Urban Transit Authority of NSW, the agency responsible for operating government buses and ferries, serving from 1988 to 1992.
 His time was marked by structural reform and reform in financing achieving considerable success in commercial efficiency.
 He also introduced gas-powered buses, the first bus-only lanes in NSW, magnetic ticketing and the first RiverCat and JetCat ferries.

 He advocated to have NSW join the International Association of Public Transport and to have its 50th World Congress held in Sydney in 1993.
 When its Asia-Pacific Branch was established, Brew was elected the first Chairman and served from 1990 to 1996.
 He was also elected Chairman of Australian chapter of the Chartered Instituted of Transport in 1994.

-Appointed chief executive of the State Rail Authority of NSW, serving from 1992-1995, Brew initiated and carried through some of the landmark reform of industrial relations for which the Fahey Govt is renowned.
+Appointed chief executive of the State Rail Authority of NSW, serving from 1992 to 1995, Brew initiated and carried through some of the landmark reform of industrial relations for which the Fahey Govt is renowned.
 During his term he sought to make the SRA a more commercially oriented organisation, initiating the building the Sydney Airport Rail Link, the Southern Railway and improving the profitability of the export coal business.
 On his appointment he was praised by the then Transport Minister for having initiated the design of the Tangara trains and for being instrumental in revitalising country rail travel by commissioning the first XPTs.
 Brew has been called the last "commissioner" of the railways.

 In 1996, then Commonwealth Minister for Transport and Regional Development, the Hon.
 John Sharp appointed Brew to review and report on the financial performance of Australian National Railways Commission and its relationship with National Rail Corporation, and to make proposals for the strategic reform of both organisations.

 Brew continues to make occasional contributions to public discussion on matters of public transport reform in NSW.

 Career in education

 Brew was appointed Board member from 1996 and then from 1999 Deputy Chairman of the Sydney Anglican Schools Corporation, serving until 2000.

 He was Chairman of the Board of St Luke's Grammar School, Dee Why, 1996-2000, and a Member of Council of the Nowra Anglican College, 2001-2003.

 Brew established the Wollondilly Anglican College at Tahmoor in 2003, and became Chairman of its governing council, guiding the school through significant growth in its first seven years, to 700 pupils.

+Brew graduated with a Bachelor of Ministry from the University of Divinity on 19 May 2024.